jfri2/AVR-Ethernet/README.md

 The code is being initially developed on an Arduino Uno with the V2 ethernet shield.
 Once the project is in a functional design concept state, custom hardware will be designed and added to the repo.

+As of now all the software is done in C, none of that Arduino stuff.